stateful/docs.runme.dev/docs/cli.md

 $ go install github.com/stateful/runme@latest
 ```

+If you don't have go developer tools installed and still want to use this method, [download and install go](https://go.dev/doc/install).

 ### All other platforms

 You can find a binary for your OS/arch on our [releases page](https://github.com/stateful/runme/releases).
 Let us know on [Discord](https://discord.com/invite/BQm8zRCBUY) if you have a preferred distribution mechanism.